 \begin{enumerate}

 \item \textbf{True number of clusters:} Integer $Q_0$ was generated from a Poisson distribution with mean $p/8$ and restricted to integers less than $\lfloor p/4\rfloor$.

-\item \textbf{True allocation variables:} Among the different partitions of $p$ objects that consisted of exactly $Q_0$ sets, a partition was uniformly and randomly generated with the help of the R package, {\tt rpartitions}.
+\item \textbf{True allocation variables:} From among the distinct partitions of $p$ objects consisting of exactly $Q_0$ sets, a partition was uniformly and randomly generated using the R package, {\tt rpartitions}.
 Allocations variables $c_1^{(0)},\ldots,c_p^{(0)}$ compatible with this partition were randomly generated.